HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-02-05-rails-upgrade-from-4-to-5.markdown

 $ gem install rails
 ```

-Then I ran the commandline utility.
+Then I ran the command-line utility.
 This walked me through each file and its changes.
 I can view the diff with option `d`

 ```shell
 $ rails app:update